 Yoga Pilates Blend: Yoga and Pilates blended in the most beautiful way.
 This hour-long class will focus on the breath as well as challenging and improving core strength, flexibility and awareness while strengthening and toning muscles.
 All levels of practice are welcome and new students are encouraged.

-Restorative: This is a class designed for beginners as well as seasoned yogis.
+Gentle and Restorative: This is a class designed for beginners as well as seasoned yogis.
 This is a time to completely relax, unwind and renew.
 With the help of props, comfortable poses are held for several minutes.
 This Restorative practice involves both the body and the mind, so its relaxing, healing and meditation benefits are embodied, rather than simply intellectually understood.
 It helps to quiet the mind, relax the body and balance the nervous system.
 No yoga experience is necessary.

 Prenatal Yoga: One week at a time we come together to find grounding and support in a time of great change.
 We prepare the body both mentally and physically for birth and motherhood.
-Care is taken to modify all poses for the needs of both mother and baby.
+Care is taken to modify all poses for the needs of both growing mother and baby.

-Adult Yoga Group Classes
+Adult Yoga Group Drop-in Classes